yusun-nlp/nlp-beginner-solution/README.md

 # nlp-beginner-solution
-:flashlight: The solution to nlp-beginner project in FudanNLP
+:bulb: The solution to nlp-beginner project in FudanNLP